near/docs/docs/2.build/1.chain-abstraction/meta-transactions.md

 Fortunately, this is easy to resolve.
 Adding multiple full access keys to the NEAR account used for relaying (up to 20 keys can make a significant difference) will help.
 Then, relaying transactions using instances of the Account object created from the various keypairs associated with the account.

-To add a key, generate a new keypair and use the original account object to call the addKey method
+To add a key, generate a new key pair and use the original account object to call the `addKey` method:

 ```typescript
 const keyPair = nearAPI.KeyPair.fromRandom("ed25519");